m-yahya/bash-scripting-tutorial/README.md

-# bash-scripting-tutorial
+# Bash Scripting Tutorial
-A tutorial to learn bash scripting
+A self-paced tutorial to learn bash scripting

 ## Todos
 - [ ] Count words in files